William Farquhar Collection of Natural History Drawings: Gallery

-A watercolour drawing of the zebra dove or barred ground dove (Geopelia striata; known in Malay as the burung merbuk) perched on a purple mangosteen (Garcinia mangostana; Malay buah manggis) branch.
+A watercolour drawing of the zebra dove or barred ground dove (Geopelia striata; known in Malay as the burung merbuk) perched on a mangosteen (Garcinia mangostana; Malay buah manggis) branch.
 It is one of 477 natural history drawings of plants and animals of Malacca and Singapore commissioned by William Farquhar.

 The wild jasmine (Jasminum laurifolium or Jasminum longipetalum, Malay bunga pekan or melur hutan).

 The lar gibbon or white-handed gibbon (Hylobates lar, Malay ungka tangan putih).
 The tree may be a bignay (also known as the bugnay, bignai or currant tree, Antidesma bunius), or it may simply be from the artist's imagination.

 An Oriental bay owl (Phodilus badius; Malay burung hantu ("ghost bird")), perched on an angsana tree (Pterocarpus indicus).
 The illustration of the owl is highly idealized, as each feather is shown in place and separated from the others.

 The binturong or Asian bearcat (Arctictis binturong).

 The black pepper (Piper nigrum, Malay lada hitam).